asmaloney/GDExtensionTemplate/README.md

 Once you know the correct version of godot-cpp, change the submodule (*extern/godot-cpp*) in your extension to point at that version.

-Updating the submodule and making any necessary changes to your code due to changes in the API are the ony things you need to pin to a specific version of Godot.
+Updating the submodule and making any necessary changes to your code due to changes in the API are the only things you need to pin to a specific version of Godot.

 ## How To Contribute